-The most recognised fixation to come out of Japans thriving fetish scene is Kinbaku (bondage), more popularly known as Shibari (to tie, or bind).
+The most recognized fixation to come out of Japan's thriving fetish scene is Kinbaku (bondage), more popularly known as Shibari (to tie, or bind).
 This is perhaps, in part, due to the work of photographer Nobuyoshi Araki.
-Araki has practised Shibari on Japanese models for countless shoots.
+Araki has practiced Shibari on Japanese models for countless shoots.
 He also famously photographed Lady Gaga in bondage for Vogue Hommes Japan in 2009.
 These images, combined with the intrinsic beauty of the rope formations, has led to this form of bondage gaining an iconic visual status in Japan and worldwide.

-Inspired by Araki's polaroids; with only a book, a makeup artist and a model to help; filmmaker and photographer Millicent Hailes, decided to try her hand at Shibari.
-Hailes could not have chosen a more ideal subject than classic surrealist muse, Tessa Kuragi; often dubbed a "fetish model" for the dark and erotic nature of her portfolio.
+Inspired by Araki's polaroids, and with only a book, a makeup artist and a model to help, filmmaker and photographer Millicent Hailes decided to try her hand at Shibari.
+Hailes could not have chosen a more ideal subject than classic surrealist muse Tessa Kuragi, who's often dubbed a "fetish model" for the dark and erotic nature of her portfolio.
 Although this label does not encapsulate the whole arena of Kuragi's work, she is not without fetishes of her own and had explored Japanese bondage before.

-Photographer and ex-boyfriend, Marc Blackie introduced Kuragi to Shibari and pink films (a style of Japanese softcore porn) when they were dating.
-She promptly fell in love with a country which is at once rich in fetishes, and fetishised about.
+Kuragi's ex-boyfriend, photographer Marc Blackie, introduced her to Shibari and pink films (a style of Japanese softcore porn) when they were dating.
+She promptly fell in love with a country which is at once rich in fetishes, and fetishized itself.
 Now, Kuragi boasts a wardrobe half dedicated to Japanese school uniform (seifuku), masks from areas such as Kyoto, and an ever-growing collection of kimonos.
 She recalls the first time she approached a Japanese photographer to shoot her in traditional dress: "I had to work very hard to prove that I understood and cared for Japanese culture."
-It is this genuine respect for the culture which lead her to be welcomed into Japan's underground fetish scene; a world usually inaccessible to foreigners.
+It is this genuine respect for the culture which lead her to be welcomed into Japan's underground fetish scene, a world usually inaccessible to foreigners.

-Kuragi has seen a Japan wholly different to the sexually repressed nation presented in the media.
-Instead she has been attending fetish parties and rope bars with dominatrixes and Nawashi (Shibari masters).
+Kuragi has seen a Japan wholly different to the sexually repressed nation presented in the media — she attends fetish parties and goes to rope bars with dominatrixes and Nawashi (Shibari masters).

 In her essay Phallus - Image - Other, Vivian Herman writes that "Desire is lack itself… Desire is always something that one does not have."
-And so, it makes complete sense that a country of people having very little sex, should also be able to offer us the best sex of our lives.
-Who better to understand the limits of desire than a society who increasingly lack real intimacy?
+And so it makes complete sense that a country in which people have very little sex, should also be able to offer us the best sex of our lives.
+Who better to understand the limits of desire than a society that increasingly lacks real intimacy?

 Imagination and aesthetic value is imprinted on all areas of Japanese culture.
 Yasutaka Sai's description of peeling a tangerine is an unintentionally poetic example of this: "When eating a mandarin orange, many Japanese will remove the peel in one, unbroken piece, and place segment membranes inside the outer peel, so that the leftover materials end up in a neatly wrapped little package."